solunwa/AWS-/README.md

 Attaching and mounting EBS volumes:
 ====================================
-Your ebs volume creayed an the ec2 created must be in the same availbilty zone AZ for you to be able to mount the ebs voln
+Your ebs volume created an the ec2 created must be in the same availbilty zone AZ for you to be able to mount the ebs voln

 [ec2-user@ip-10-0-0-23 ~]$ history